 The following enemy inherently radiates Silence:

-Short of letting the spell run its course, only killing or otherwise removing the silencing monster removes the effect.
-Paralysis, confusion and sleep, etc. have no effect.
-In the case of silent spectres, their silence aura has an effect larger than your [[LOS], so you will have to resort to non-silenceable means of fighting them.
+In the case of silent spectres, their silence aura has an effect larger than your LOS, so you will have to resort to non-silenceable means of fighting them.